-- 1. Taxpayer engaged in the commercial and residential remodeling business in the City during the review period. - 2.
+- 1. Taxpayer was engaged in the business of selling, rebuilding and servicing fuel injectors and other automotive parts in the City during the review period. - 2.
 The Tax Collector audited Taxpayer for the review period and issued an estimated assessment. - 3.
 Taxpayer protested the assessment and submitted documentation that was not previously submitted to the City. - 4.
-Based on the information submitted by Taxpayer, on February 17, 2015 the Tax Collector issued a revised assessment. - 5.
-Taxpayer did not respond to the revised assessment, submit any additional information or otherwise respond to the revised assessment.
+Based on the information submitted by Taxpayer, on February 26, 2015 the Tax Collector issued a revised assessment. - 5.
+Taxpayer did not reply, respond to the revised assessment or submit any additional information.